ignacioparadisi/lovevery-messages/README.md

 ### Test plan for getting all messages

 #### Test case 1:

-Successfully fetch all messages from RemoteDataSource **Precondition:** json file with service response exists **Steps:**
+Successfully fetch all messages from RemoteDataSource.

+**Precondition:** json file with service response exists.

+**Steps:**

    - Create a RemoteDataSource with an HTTPClient injecting the MockURLSession into the HTTPClient constructor
    - Setup the data that the mock URLSession will return
    - Trigger the getMessages() function in the data source.
    - Capture and validate the output from getMessages()